 3. Balance Transfer Programs

-If you have several credit card debts, you should consider using a balance transfer program to get all debts consolidated into a single card.
+If you have several credit card debts, you should consider using a balance transfer program to get a credit card consolidation.
 The benefit of this is that you will not be charged any interest for a short time period of about 2 to 3 months.
 However, once this term period is over, you will again have to pay regular interest rates.
 Balance transfer cards require people to have high income and net worth.

 4. Avoid Using Credit Card